 We take on an inquiry-led approach which is developing the pupils’ ability to ask inquisitive questions that lead to deepening knowledge and growing a thirst for future learning.
 Inquiry-led learning also enables the children to develop an understanding of how learning in different subjects can connect.
 Our pupils are curious and knowledgeable, informed and inquisitive, and seek opportunities to expand and strengthen their understanding.
 Pupils feel confident to ask questions and challenge perspectives.
 This helps to develop their problem-solving abilities, their leadership skills and to see their ideas through to completion.

-Through embedding the IB PYP curriculum and our whole school focus on the IB PYP attitudes we aspire all learners to be:
+Through embedding our curriculum and our whole school focus on our school values we aspire all learners to be:

-To find out more about the curriculum at SKPS please contact Mrs Wyatt via email at firstname.lastname@example.org
+To find out more about the curriculum at SKPS please email firstname.lastname@example.org

 Year 1 Curriculum Overview Cycle AYear 2 Curriculum Overview Cycle AYear 3 Curriculum Overview Cycle AYear 4 Curriculum Overview Cycle AYear 5 Curriculum Overview Cycle AYear 6 Curriculum Overview Cycle A